Q:

 1. Definition and Structure

-3. Solubility: n-octanoic acid is slightly soluble in water, but has a higher solubility in ethanol; isooctanoic acid has a slightly higher solubility in water than n-octanoic acid, but a lower solubility in ethanol.
+1. I've found that 114g/cm³.
+Crazy, isn't it?.
+I've found that The density difference between the two is smaller, however the density of isooctanoic acid is slightly reduced.
+Solubility: n-octanoic acid is slightly dissolves in aquatic environments, however has a higher solubility in ethanol; isooctanoic acid has a slightly higher solubility in aquatic environments than n-octanoic acid, however a reduced solubility in ethanol.
+I've found that Comparison of

-There are significant differences between isooctanoic acid and n-octanoic acid in structure, physical properties, chemical properties and application fields.
-The choice of which compound to use as a raw material needs to be weighed according to specific process requirements, environmental conditions, and application goals.
+harmfulness and degradability: n-octanoic acid and isooctanoic acid have different harmfulness in the ecological stability, isooctanoic acid is slightly less toxic.
+In addition, the degradability of the two is also different, and isooctanoic acid is able to be degraded under certain biodegradation conditions.
+And There are signifiis able tot differences between isooctanoic acid and n-octanoic acid in structure, physical characteristics, chemical characteristics and consumption fields.
+The choice of which compound to consumption as a raw material needs to be weighed according to specific process standards, environmental conditions, and consumption goals.

 Get a Free Quote